 GitHub’s native search doesn’t support traditional Boolean.
 Instead, use Google X-ray: site:github.com "full stack developer" (JavaScript OR TypeScript) "location".
 For GitHub’s native search, use its own syntax: language:Python location:"San Francisco" followers:>10.
 Combining both methods gives you the widest reach for technical candidates.

-Boolean Search Is the Starting Line - What Comes Next?
+Boolean Search for Recruiters: The Starting Line and What Comes Next

-Boolean search is a skill every recruiter should have.
-It works, it's free, and it makes you immediately more effective on every sourcing platform you touch.
-The operators, platform quirks, and templates in this cheat sheet cover 95% of what you'll need for day-to-day sourcing work.
+Boolean search for recruiters - and boolean recruiting more broadly - is a skill every recruiter should have.
+It works, it’s free, and mastering this approach to boolean search makes you immediately more effective on every sourcing platform you touch.
+The operators, platform quirks, and templates in this cheat sheet cover 95% of what you’ll need for day-to-day sourcing work.

 But the tools are changing fast.
 AI adoption in recruiting hit 43% in 2025 and Gartner projects 81% by 2027.
 Meanwhile, 37% of TA professionals are already integrating generative AI into their workflows (LinkedIn, 2025).
 Recruiters who combine Boolean fundamentals with AI sourcing tools will have the sharpest edge going forward.